Photon impact factor and $k_T$-factorization for DIS in the next-to-leading order: Conclusions

 Let us present again the $k_T$ factorization formula for DIS in the next-to-leading order:

 where $I_{\mu\nu}(q,k_\perp)$ is given by Eq. (\ref{nloifmom}) and the evolution equation for $\calv_a(k_\perp)$ by Eq. (\ref{nlobfklkernel}) (or Eq. (\ref{evolva}) in the Mellin representation).

 The analytic NLO photon impact factor in momentum space for the pomeron contribution (\ref{nloifmom}) and the NLO $k_{\rm T}$ factorization formula (\ref{ktfacv}) for the deep inelastic scattering are the main results of this paper.
-Previously, the impact factor was known only as a combination of analytic and numerical results \cite{bart1}.
-It should be noted, however, that our final NLO result (\ref{nloifmom}) is defined as a coefficient function in front of a composite operator (\ref{confodipola}) rather than in front of a usual dipole (with the rapidity cutoff) which corresponds to the impact factor defined in Ref. \cite{bart1} papers.